 Melanoma usually occurs on sun-exposed areas of the body such as the back, chest, legs, neck and face.
 It also can form in “hidden areas” like fingernail beds, the soles of the feet and palms.
 There are also types of melanoma that occur in the eyes (ocular melanoma), mouth (oral melanoma) and genitals.
 The most aggressive form of melanoma is nodular melanoma, which accounts for 15% to 25% of diagnoses.

 If you have concerns about your melanoma or skin cancer, contact our specialists at Banner MD Anderson.

 Exposure to the sun and ultraviolet (UV) radiation increases your risk of developing melanoma.
-According to the American Cancer Society, melanoma cases continue to rise, with causing an estimated 100,350 new diagnoses annually and 1 death every 54 minutes.
+According to the American Cancer Society, melanoma cases continue to rise, with causing an estimated 106,110 new invasive melanoma cases annually, 101,280 new in situ melanoma cases annually and 1 death every 54 minutes.

 Melanomas can develop anywhere on the skin, but they are more likely to start on areas regularly exposed to the sun.
 Melanomas are most common on the chest and back in men and on the legs in women.

 The skin cancer team at Banner MD Anderson is made up of experienced dermatologists, surgical oncologists, medical oncologists, radiation oncologists and other highly skilled health care professionals and support staff.

 The biggest risk factor for melanoma is sun exposure.
 Be sure to always use sunscreen and do regular at-home skin exams to reduce your risk.